rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 As an alternative to holding onto and eventually returning your rETH to the Rocket Pool, you are also free to **use it in DeFi applications**.
 You can trade it, lend it, use it as collateral... as rETH is a standard ERC20 token, you can use it in any way you could use any other token.

+After the Ethereum proof-of-stake (PoS) merge and enabling of staked ETH withdraws, rETH will remain a separate ERC-20 token from ETH.

 ## Tax Implications